official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 that the President had not said what he meant and he was “not going to prejudge what it might mean”.[^109] The only way to make sure Iraq was complying with the agreements

-[^107] The White House, 26 November 2001, Press Briefing by Ari Fleischer.
+[^107]: The White House, 26 November 2001, Press Briefing by Ari Fleischer.
-[^108] Telegram 1589 Washington to FCO London, 26 November 2001, ‘Iraq: US Policy on Regime Change’.
+[^108]: Telegram 1589 Washington to FCO London, 26 November 2001, ‘Iraq: US Policy on Regime Change’.
-[^109]  CNN, 26 November 2001, CNN Larry King Live – Interview with Colin Powell.
+[^109]:  CNN, 26 November 2001, CNN Larry King Live – Interview with Colin Powell.

 348

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 “to give up all weapons of mass destruction activity” was to let the inspectors back in and allow them to do their work.